 In conjunction with College of Arts and Sciences’ Graduate School, minimum scores for the TOEFL tests are:

 Please be aware that the College of Arts and Sciences will only accept GRE scores that are official and sent via ETS.
-We will no longer be able to accept copies of these scores.

 How can I get more information about the admission process or program?